githubtraining/react-course/responses/passing-functions-activity.md

-### Look at Code - Passing Functions as Props
+### Look at an example of passing functions as props

 So where exactly are those functions we created to set state getting called?

-So it looks like we pass the `addAssignment` function as a prop in this chunk of code.
+On line 63 in `src/App.jsx`, it looks like we pass the `addAssignment` function as a prop in this chunk of code.

-Scroll down to for next steps!
+Scroll down to see how we use the function in `src/List.jsx`